nea89o/ModDevWiki/docs/mixins/index.md

 # Mixins

 Mixins allow you to change Minecraft code.
-This is massively powerful, but you need to be very careful when using them, especially when considering to work together with other mods.
+This is massively powerful, but you need to be very careful when using them, especially when considering if you want to integrate well with other mods.

 !!! info
     The [MinecraftDev](https://mcdev.io/) plugin is pretty much non negotiable when coding Mixins.
 It enables auto completion, shows errors when your mixins are wrong in your IDE and allows you to directly navigate to the code you are changing.

-    It also has some other functions that allow for easier Minecraft development, but most of the functionality is aimed at higher versions.
+    It also has some other functions that allow for easier Minecraft development, but most of that functionality is aimed at higher Minecraft versions.

 > Please forgive the the nonsensical examples.
 I try to make the examples as simple as possible.
 [Check](https://github.com/NotEnoughUpdates/NotEnoughUpdates/tree/master/src/main/java/io/github/moulberry/notenoughupdates/mixins) [out](https://github.com/hannibal002/SkyHanni/tree/beta/src/main/java/at/hannibal2/skyhanni/mixins/transformers) [some](https://github.com/Skytils/SkytilsMod/tree/1.x/src/main/java/gg/skytils/skytilsmod/mixins/transformers) [open](https://github.com/inglettronald/DulkirMod/tree/master/src/main/java/dulkirmod/mixins) source mods to check out some real world mixins.